Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 Now you are good to go.

-## Play the Guess Number
+## Play the `GuessNumber`

 ### Authorization

 Now let's play with a contract.
-Recall the knowledge about Commands and Queries in [previous section]({{< relref "docs/developer/_index.md" >}}).
+Recall the knowledge about Commands and Queries in [previous chapter]({{< relref "docs/developer/_index.md" >}}).
 The first thing our contract propose is to sign a certificate.
 Such a temporary certificate is used to encrypt all the Queries.
 While every time you try to send a Command, the Polkadot.js extension will ask for your signature (since Commands can change the state, it is more critical than Queries).

 ![](/images/docs/developer/js-sdk-4.png)